Anushka-Kh/polarization/README.md

 Polarization.py is a Python module for generating a surface normal map given polarization images from 0, 45, 90 and 135 degree filters.
 These images are obtained from a single image displaying the four images from the different filters in quadrants.
 The instrument used was the FLIR Blackfly S Machine Vision camera.
 In order to calculate the surface normals, intermediate processes are done such as calculating angle and degree of linear polarization images, building an object mask, calculating ambiguous surface normals at four orientations, finding the coordinates for the line of ambiguity, building masks for hemispheres separated by the line of ambiguity and finally producing a fully disambiguated surface normal map.
 For more information on these intermediate steps, visit https://wiki.compacsort.com/display/EPP/DIS999998+Structure+from+Polarisation+project.

 ## Dependencies
-The following modules need to be installed as they are used by Polarized.py.
+The following modules and packages need to be installed as they are used by Polarized.py.

 -numpy\
 -cv2\